-My wife and I own a terraced Victorian property in Audley.
-Conveyancing solicitor acted for me and Barclays Direct.
-I happened to do a free search for it on the Land Registry database and there are two entries: the first freehold, the second leasehold under the exact same address.
-If a house is not a freehold shouldn't I have been informed?
+My wife and I purchased a semi-detached Edwardian house in Audley.
+Conveyancing practitioner represented me and Lloyds TSB Bank.
+I happened to do a free search for it on the Land Registry database and I saw a couple of entries: one for freehold, the second leasehold under the matching address.
+Is it worth asking Lloyds TSB Bank to clarify?

-You need to assess the Freehold register you have again and check the Charges Register for mention of a lease.
+You should assess the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Audley and other areas of the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with buyers.
-You can also enquire as to the situation with the conveyancing solicitor who carried out the work.
+It is not completely unheard of in Audley and other locations in the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with lenders.
+You can also question the situation with your conveyancing solicitor who carried out the work.

 How does conveyancing in Audley differ for newly converted properties?

 Most buyers of new build premises in Audley contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the premises is constructed.
 This is because developers in Audley usually buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Audley or who has acted in the same development.